 We are exposed to market risk as a result of non-trading banking activities.
 This market risk is substantially composed of interest rate risk, as we have no commodity risk and de minimis direct currency and equity risk.
 We also have market risk related to capital markets loan originations, as well as the valuation of our MSRs.
-Refer to "Management's Discussion and Analysis of Financial Condition and Results of Operations - Market Risk - Non-Trading Risk" in our Form 10-Q for the period ended September 30, 2021 for more information on our exposure to interest rate risk.
-Refer to Note 8 in our Form 10-Q for the period ended September 30, 2021 for more information on our hedging policies and our processes for monitoring hedge effectiveness.
+Refer to "Management's Discussion and Analysis of Financial Condition and Results of Operations - Market Risk - Non-Trading Risk" in our 2021 Form 10-K for more information on our exposure to interest rate risk.
+Refer to Note 14 in our 2021 Form 10-K for more information on our hedging policies and our processes for monitoring hedge effectiveness.